madisonisfan/mealplanner_RN_2022_Server/README.md

 # Meal Planner Server - 2022

 I am in the process of building a meal planner mobile app with React Native.
 I created this Rest API server to respond to front-end app requests.
+[View the repository here](https://github.com/madisonisfan/mealplanner-RN-2022)

 Mongoose Methods used: find, create, deleteMany, findById, findByIdAndUpdate, findByIdAndDelete